qutech/QuMADA/docs/tutorials.rst

 	Note that parameters can be both, gettable and static ("type": "static gettable").
 This might be counter intuitive at first as you always know the value of static parameters.
 However, static parameters are not recorded in the QCoDeS database but only stored in the metadata (and the station snapshot) and it might be handy to have the corresponding values together with the measurement data instead of having to search for it elswhere.
+	Static gettable parameters are not actually recorded, but instead it is assumed that they are just constantly at their "value".
+This speeds up unbuffered measurements significantly due to the reduced communication between PC and measurement instrument and also allows to add the values of not bufferable parameters (e.g. DAC voltages) in buffered measurements.

 In our case we added a maximum current as we want to stop the measurement when the current becomes to large.

+In case you want to ignore a parameter during a measurement, simply make its type an empty string "".

 ###################
 Measurement Scripts
 ###################

 Obviously, the measurement is not yet completely defined.
 We still have to a create measurement script or -more precisely- a measurement_script object.
-In QuMADA all information relevant for the measurement are stored in this object, including the gate_parameters and their mapping to the used instruments, the details about how the measurement has to be performed and some metadata such as sample and measurement name.
+In QuMADA all information relevant for the measurement are stored in this object, including the terminal_parameters and their mapping to the used instruments, the details about how the measurement has to be performed and some metadata such as a sample and measurement name.
+Set metadata to None in case you have no connection to the metadata db.
+QuMada will automatically name your measurement, if neither metadata nor a measurement name is provided based on the gates involved and the type of the measurement.

 .. code-block:: python

 	script = Generic_1D_parallel_asymmetric_Sweep()
-	script.setup(parameters, metadata, ramp_rate = 0.3, backsweep_after_break = True)
+	script.setup(parameters, metadata = None)

-For our first measurement we use the Generic_1D_parallel_Sweep method, which ramps all dynamic parameter in parallel.
+For our first measurement we use the Generic_1D_parallel_asymmetric_Sweep method, which ramps all dynamic parameter in parallel.

 .. note::

 	Parallel sweeps require the same number of setpoints for all dynamic parameters.

 Note that we do not directly pass the arguments when creating the object but use the built-in "setup" method.
-It is required to pass the parameters and a metadata object.
+It is required to pass the parameters and optionally a metadata object.
-All measurement_script objects have an initialize and a reset method, which take care of ramping/setting all parameters to the correct values and furthermore create a couple of attributes, like lists of all sweeps, different parameters and so on.
+All measurement_script objects have an initialize method, which takes care of ramping/setting all parameters to the correct values and furthermore creates a couple of attributes, like lists of all sweeps, different parameters and so on.
 Furthermore, they will automatically relabel the parameters in the QCoDeS datasets to match the gate names you specified.
 If your plotting tool uses the
 "label" attribute of parameters for its plot, the axis will thus be labeled correctly.
 When using the predefined measurement scripts that come with QuMADA those steps are automatically performed whenever you run the measurement.
 In case you define your own measurement scripts, you are free to use those built-in methods as you need them.
 Furthermore, measurement scripts can have keyword arguments specifying details of how the measurement is performed.
 In this case we set the ramp_rate, which is again built-in into all measurement script objects and defines the ramp_speed used to ramp all parameters to their starting value as well as the back_after_break parameter, which automatically adds a backsweep to the measurement once a break condition is fulfilled.
 This is particulary handy for accumulation curves including hysteresis investigations.

-At this point we have a well defined measurement script that has a list of gates or terminals and knows what to do with them.
+At this point we have a well defined measurement script that has a list terminals and parameters and knows what to do with them.
 The last step is now to assign the terminals to their corresponding instrument channels.

 ##################################